Ontario’s energy landscape is changing

 - City of London is looking for a consultant to advise on next steps for London Hydro

 - The Town of Collingwood is negotiating with a single company to sell the municipality’s share of Collus-Powerstream

-- Goderich Hydro is investigating a possible merger with Erie Thames Powerlines
+- Goderich Hydro is planning to merge with Erie Thames Powerlines

 - Environmental Defense: Ontario Electricity Backgrounder 2017

 - Striking the Right Balance: Improving Performance and Unlocking the Value in the Electricity Sector in Ontario

 - Renewing Ontario’s Electricity Distribution Sector: Putting the Consumer First

 Report of the Ontario Distribution Sector Review Panel 2012